gemforce-team/gemsmith/README.md

 PageDown - next recipe
 Home - perform combine
 ```
 Those can be changed in Gemsmith_config.json located in your Gemsmith folder.
-Buttons are represented by KeyCodes, a reference is included in each release's archive: `Hotkey KeyCodes reference.txt`
+Buttons are represented by KeyCodes, here's a reference: [Keycode reference](https://github.com/gemforce-team/gemsmith/blob/master/Hotkey%20KeyCodes%20reference.txt)

-After saving your changes, press Alt + `perform combine` ingame to reload your recipes and config.
+After saving your changes, press Alt + `Perform combine` ingame to reload your recipes and config.

 # Bug reports and feedback